ossu/bioinformatics/README.md

 After finish a course, you should think about a **real world problem** that you can solve using the acquired knowledge in the course.
 You don't need to create a big project, but you must create something to **validate** and **consolidate** your knowledge, and also to show to the world that you are capable to create something useful with the concepts that you learned.

-> This part needs upgrade:
-  - The projects of all students will be listed in [this](https://github.com/open-source-society/help/blob/master/PROJECTS.md) file.
-Submit your project's information in that file after you conclude it.
-  - Research focused projects

   Put the OSSU-Bioinformatics badge in the README of your repository! [![Open Source Society University - Bioinformatics](https://img.shields.io/badge/OSSU-bioinformatics-blue.svg)](https://github.com/open-source-society/bioinformatics)

   - Markdown: `[![Open Source Society University - Bioinformatics ](https://img.shields.io/badge/OSSU-bioinformatics-blue.svg)](https://github.com/open-source-society/bioinformatics)`
   - HTML: `<a href="https://github.com/open-source-society/bioinformatics"><img alt="Open Source Society University - Bioinformatics" src="https://img.shields.io/badge/OSSU-bioinformatics-blue.svg"></a>`

 **You can create this project alone or with other students!**

-#### Project Suggestions
-1. (Add Suggestions Here)

-And you should also...

 ### Be creative!